 Often times, people think that all they need to have a better life is to make more money.
-Making more money, though, is generally the cumulative result of a multiple actions.
+Making more money, though, is generally the cumulative result of multiple actions.
 Making more money is rarely accomplished by working specifically on that goal.
 What kinds of goals, then, are effective?
 What kinds of goals are necessary to help you make more money?

 Let’s get specific.
 Remember that making more money is generally desired in order that we can fix specific things in our lives.
 Effective goal setting works two ways.
 It increases your quality of life as well as moves us closer to increased income.